 PEB was proposed to measure workplace individual pro-environmental behaviour (Robertson and Barling, 2017), which has attracted much interest in recent years.
 Researchers adopted PEB to study workplace pro-environmental issues in the manufacturing industry (Rasheed et al., 2020), tourism (Yoon et al., 2021), and education sector (Ojedokun, 2018).
 Boiral and Paillé (2012) proposed three types of PEB, eco-initiatives, eco-civic engagement, and eco-helping, but they did not provide an assessment of the content and validity of the three types of PEB.
 Robertson and Barling (2017) developed and validated a new measure of PEB, which comprised three levels: the self-enacted level, the co-worker level, and the organisational level.
 Organizational PEB mainly refers to the individual behaviour of helping organizations to carry out more effective environmental management without compensation, including promoting enterprises to improve existing environmental protection initiatives and making environmental protection related suggestions to leaders of the organization (Mi et al., 2019).
 In China, labour subcontracting is quite common in most construction projects: the general contractor subcontracts the labour part of the contracted project to the labour subcontractors with the corresponding qualifications (Xie et al., 2022).
+Construction workers do not have a high sense of organizational belonging to construction contractors (Wang et al., 2020).
+Moreover, the tense construction schedule and high-intensity work also make construction workers have few opportunities to communicate with the project management team (Xing et al., 2021).
 This means that the construction worker has no direct or long-term contractual relationship with the construction contractor, and as the project ends, the construction worker joins another contractor's construction project.
-Therefore, construction workers do not have a high sense of organizational belonging to construction contractors (Wang et al., 2020).
-Moreover, the tense construction schedule and high-intensity work also make construction workers have few opportunities to communicate with the project management team (Xing et al., 2021).
 Construction workers' self-enacted PEB and co-worker PEB relating to CWM are adopted in this study.